 Things to Do in Chevy Chase

 Experience a slice of American history with a self-guided tour at Fort Reno Park.
 Let your four-legged family members run free at the dog park or practice your serve on the tennis court at Chevy Chase Recreation Center.
-Join a book club, attend workshops, or take your little ones to weekly story times at Chevy Chase Neighborhood Library.
+Join a book club, attend workshops, or take your little ones to weekly story times at Chevy Chase Library.
 Try your hand in a ping-pong competition or catch live music at Comet Ping Pong.
-Share a Neapolitan or Detroit-style pizza with your family on the patio at Little Beast.
-Sample a “Pittsburgh” Style Cheesesteak or ask about the grilled cheese of the day at Blue 44.
-Head over to Olympia Cafe for delicious lunch-time offerings like a California Wrap with a side of Steamed Dumplings.
+Enjoy delicious lunch-time offerings like Tuna Salad Pita, Chicken Caesar Salad, or Ham Wrap from Olympia Cafe.
+Share a Brick-Oven Pepperoni, White, or Detroit-style Red Wing pizza with your family on the patio at Little Beast Bistro.
+Sample a “Pittsburgh Style” Cheesesteak, Rigatoni Bolognese, or the Gourmet Grilled Cheese of the day at Blue 44.
 Or get an order of Saganaki Flambe as an appetizer before you dig into delicious Greek entrees like Dolmades and Moussakas at Parthenon Restaurant.

 - Home Price: $759,100 median purchase price; $1,908 median monthly rent